 How our latest book “Navigating the Maze” got written

-Sachin Sharma at SAGE Publishers was the Commissioning Editor assigned to work with us.
-In the course of our interactions with him, it became clear that whatever we had to say had to be simple, and yet helpful.
-And by the time our book had been read, our readers should also have imbibed the needed skills and smarts to navigate through their own predicaments without any help – much like a mariner sailing the oceans, who would rely on his own instruments for guidance.
+Sachin Sharma at SAGE Publishers was the Commissioning Editor assigns to work with us.
+In-the-course of our interactions with him, it became clear that whatever we’d to say had to be simple, and yet-helpful.
+And by the time our book had read, our readers should also have imbibed the needed skills.
+And smarts to navigate through their own predicaments without any help.
+Much like a mariner sailing the oceans, who would rely on his own instruments for guidance.

-That’s how “Navigating the Maze” got written.
-The ‘Maze’ is the complex mesh of the often bewildering quandaries, decisions, interactions, actions and expectations that we all encounter as we go about our lives.
-Navigating this wonderful smorgasbord in a way that keeps us joyful, productive, effective and centered is what our book will help you do.
-Especially since it is lucidly written and relies on anecdotes, examples, stories and simple, smarter strategies to bring home the essentials of living life well.
+That’s how “Navigating the Maze” written.
+The ‘Maze’ is the complex mesh of the often bewildering quandaries, decisions, interactions, actions, and expectations.
+That we all encounter as we go about our lives.
+Navigating this wonderful smorgasbord in a way that keep-us joyful, productive, effective and center is what our book will help.
+Especially since it’s lucidly-written and relies-on anecdotes, examples, stories and simple, smarter-strategies to bring-home the essentials of living-life well.